Azure/aks-engine/docs/topics/azure-api-throttling.md

       - image: k8s.gcr.io/cluster-autoscaler:v1.15.5
 ```

+The above validated that we *weren't* using the latest `cluster-autoscaler`, and so we changed the addon spec so that we would load 1.15.5 instead.

-And, again, to the remaining control plane VMs:
+And, again, we do the same to the remaining control plane VMs:

 ```
 azureuser@k8s-master-31453872-0:~$ ssh k8s-master-31453872-1